jcollard/ChessAppDevlog/README.md

 }
 ```

-## Part 3: Moving to an Object Oriented Design
+# Part 3: Moving to an Object Oriented Design

-With all of the methods pulled out, I could start refactoring the code to use an
+With all of the methods extracted, I was ready to start thinking about how I
-Object Oriented design.
+could leverage an Object Oriented design to remove repeated code and manage the
+complexity of the program.

 You may have noticed in the previous section there were several methods that had
-identical signatures with the exception of the name:
+near identical signatures:

 ```csharp
 // These methods calculate and display the possible moves a piece can make given they are in the selected position.